South Australians studying overseas

-If you are a secondary school student in South Australia and you would like to study overseas, improve your foreign language skills, experience a different culture and make new friends, you can participate in a student exchange program that could change your life.
-Student exchanges can be for one school term (approximately 12 weeks), or up to one school year.
+If you are a secondary school student in South Australia and you would like to study overseas, improve your foreign language skills, experience a different culture and make new friends, you can participate in a student exchange program.
+Student exchanges can be from one school term to one school year.

 How to begin